Starting business by investing in a CNC plasma table

 1. Will the new equipment allow you to take on new business?

-Take a look at the jobs you’ve done over the past several months.
+Take a look at the jobs you’ve done over the past several months or if you are starting business with a CNC plasma, consider the jobs you expect to take on.
 Have you had to turn down or outsource jobs because you didn’t have the right equipment.
 How often have you done so?
 What is it costing you?
 Are there other jobs you could do or markets you could enter if you could cut other metals, or achieve a better quality cut?

 2. Can you increase customer loyalty with better service or a better quality product?

-Your customers are scrutinizing their purchases just as you are.
+Your customers (or if you are just starting business, your potential customers) are scrutinizing their purchases just as you are.
 They are looking for a company that can provide them with the best combination of product cost, quality, delivery time, and even customization.
 If the right tool helps you meet delivery deadlines or improve the quality of your product, you will distinguish yourself from your competition and increase loyalty among your customers.

 3. Will improved equipment help you retain good employees and lower training costs for new ones?

-Hiring and keeping good employees continues to be one of the biggest challenges for businesses.
+Hiring and keeping good employees continues to be one of the biggest challenges for both established businesses and businesses that are just starting out.
 Finding and training a new employee can easily double your yearly cost for that person.
 Good employees appreciate technologies that make their jobs easier and are loyal to companies that invest in their safety and productivity.
 Not only is that a cost savings in training time for the new employee, the time the experienced employee doesn't have to spend providing training now is used for production.
 During boom times, it can be hard to find the time to learn new technology or improve processes.
 Companies that hesitate to train and try new techniques during slow periods may well find themselves behind the technology curve when business picks up.